-Back for a seventh year, the National Creative Writing Industry Day is the largest conference of its kind taking place in the north of England, drawing over 150 delegates annually.
+Back for an eighth year, the National Creative Writing Industry Day is the largest conference of its kind taking place in the north of England, drawing over 150 delegates annually.

-Run by Manchester’s Comma Press in partnership with Manchester Metropolitan University, the day is designed for all new writers heading towards publication.
-They are promised an insight into the publishing industry, with experts on hand to help hone their skills.
+Run by Manchester’s Comma Press in partnership with Manchester Metropolitan University, the conference takes place at Man Met’s Manchester Writing School and is designed for new writers, particularly novelists, heading towards publication.
+They are promised an insight into the publishing industry, with experts on hand to offer up advice and help hone their skills.

 This year’s keynote speech comes courtesy writer and poet Vanessa Onwuemezi, recently shortlisted for the prestigious BBC National Short Story Award 2022.
 Based in London, Vanessa won the White Review Short Story Prize in 2019 with her story ‘At the Heart of Things’ and her work has appeared in Granta, frieze and Prototype.
 Her debut story collection, Dark Neighbourhood, was published by Fitzcarraldo Editions in 2021 and was named one of the Guardian’s Best Books of 2021.
 It was shortlisted for both the Republic of Consciousness Prize and the Edge Hill Prize in 2022, and it was the piece ‘Green Afternoon’ which made the BBC National Short Story Award list.